-Growth Mindset refers to a personality construct theorized by Carol S. Dweck.
-People with a Growth Mindset assume traits such as intelligence and talent are a product of hard work, grit, determination.
+Growth Mindset and Fixed Mindset refer to a personality construct theorized by Carol S. Dweck (2006).
+People with a growth mindset assume traits such as intelligence and talent are a product of hard work, grit, determination.

 Have you ever heard anyone say or have you thought yourself, “I’m just not good at math,” or “I’m just not any good at writing?”